wazuh/wazuh-documentation/source/user-manual/ruleset/custom.rst

 - Modify the default rules and decoders.
 - Add new custom rules and decoders.

-Find detailed instructions and examples of how to customize the ruleset in the sections below.
+Find detailed instructions and examples on how to customize the ruleset in the sections below.

 Adding new decoders and rules
 -------------------------------